coudertlab/CrystalNets.jl/docs/src/visualization.md

 - `export_clusters` for the clusters.
 The only difference with `export_subnets` is that the graph induced by the clusters is not trimmed yet.
 - `export_net` for the net before separation into connected components.
-This is equivalent to catenating the result of `export_subnets` into a single file.
+This is equivalent to concatenating the result of `export_subnets` into a single file.